We've created an essay prize for undergraduates to show how exciting and invigorating a career in rehabilitation

 - The competition is open to psychiatrists living and working in World Bank classified low and middle Income countries

-- Eligible psychiatrists intending to apply for the bursary are invited to email us:
+- Eligible psychiatrists intending to apply for the bursary are invited to email us the following:

 - A statement of no more than 500 words setting out your reasons for wanting to attend the conference, the ways in which attendance would benefit your career, development or practice, and how you will share the learning experience to others

 - An estimate of funding required